 5. Make your reservation in person

+Have you ever booked a rental car online and been disappointed by the junky lemon you picked up?
+Don't let this happen on your wedding day.
 Research companies online and chat with a few over the phone, but make your final booking in person.
 You'll be able to get a look at the car you'll be riding in (or at least a very similar one).
-And while the company may not be able to pinpoint the exact car you'll have on the wedding day, you can avoid any unwelcome surprises by making sure the fleet looks like it's in good shape before putting down a deposit.
+This way you can avoid any unwelcome surprises by making sure the fleet looks in tip-top shape before putting down a deposit.

 6. Add 20 to 30 minutes of pad time to every trip

-You never know -- with traffic, unexpected delays and the task of getting excited people into multiple cars, it's a good idea to add 20 to 30 minutes to each trip you'll be making.
+Being late because of traffic can ruin a regular day, and it can really put a damper on your wedding.
+Pad some extra time onto each trip you'll be making in case of unexpected delays, and keep in mind that getting excited people into multiple cars is no easy task.
 If you want to be extra cautious, take a test spin of each route at the same time and day of the week of your wedding to use as your guide.
-Research any irregular events (think: sporting events or festivals) that might be going on during your wedding day that might cause interruptions and add extra travel time.
+Research any irregular happenings about town (think: sporting events or festivals) that might be going on during your wedding day that might cause interruptions and add extra travel time.

 7. Plan to pay for wait time

-Most rental companies charge by the hour and require a minimum time period, typically three hours.
+Most rental companies charge by the hour and require a minimum booking, typically three hours.
 In most cases, this means that you'll contract them for the full day.
-Either way, you should calculate the total hours needed from the ceremony pickup to the end of the reception to determine whether it's worth it to pay for the wait.
-(Our opinion: Just pay for the wait.
-It'll save you stress because your driver will be there for you all day.)
+Either way, calculate the total hours needed from the ceremony pickup to the end of the reception, to determine whether it's worth it to pay for the wait.
+(We think it generally is, if only to save you from stressing out about another detail during your busy day.)
 Expect to pay between $50 and $150 per hour, plus a 15 to 20 percent tip, which is usually included in the contract (sales tax may also be charged).
 If it's not included, a $20 tip for each driver will cover your bases.

 Wedding transportation is supposed to be luxurious.
 Special requests, like the type of champagne you want on hand, a certain type of music player you need (like an iPod connection) or a specific dress code for the driver, can usually be accommodated.
 Just ask your rental company about adding these extras into your contract before you sign.